dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ Lady Luck brings added income today. \
+/ You will be the last person to buy a \
-\ Lady friend takes it away tonight.   /
+\ Chrysler.                            /
  --------------------------------------
         \   ^__^
          \  (oo)\_______